Current, former presidents at odds in Ecuador referendum

 Another would strengthen restrictions on mining by banning it entirely in protected areas, indigenous territory and cities.

-Most of the measures are projected to pass, backed by the popular new president, despite Correa’s campaign against them.

-The referendum runs against a trend in several Latin American nations, where leaders have pushed for constitutional amendments that would let them stay in power longer, sometimes indefinitely.
+The referendum bucks a trend in several Latin American nations, where leaders have pushed for constitutional amendments that would let them stay in power longer, sometimes indefinitely.

-In Bolivia, a court recently paved the way for President Evo Morales to run for a fourth term despite a voter referendum opposing it.
-Venezuelan President Nicolas Maduro is running for office in an election that opposition leaders consider illegitimate.
-And in Honduras, President Juan Orlando Hernandez was recently sworn in for a second term after a Supreme Court ruled that a constitutional ban on re-election violated his rights.
+In Bolivia, a court recently paved the way for left-leaning President Evo Morales to run for a fourth term despite a voter referendum that rejected it.
+Venezuela’s socialist president, Nicolas Maduro, is running for office in an election that opposition leaders consider illegitimate.
+And in Honduras, conservative President Juan Orlando Hernandez was recently sworn in for a second term after the Supreme Court ruled that a constitutional ban on re-election violated his rights.

-Correa governed from 2007 to 2017, winning the loyalty of millions of poor Ecuadoreans with generous health and social programs and lauded for brining stability.
+Correa governed Ecuador from 2007 to 2017, winning the loyalty of millions of poor Ecuadoreans with generous health and social programs and lauded for brining stability.

 But the combative leader feuded with the business community, the news media, environmentalists and indigenous groups, pushing through measures that consolidated executive power and expanded mineral exploration in indigenous territories.

-After leaving office, he moved to his wife’s native Belgium, but recently returned to rally against the man he now calls a “traitor.”
+After leaving office, he moved to his wife’s native Belgium, but recently returned to rally against Moreno, who he now calls a “traitor.”

 Moreno, a paraplegic since being shot in 1998, is enjoying a near 70 percent approval rating.